shadibdair/Java-Design-Pattern/Design Pattern (Java )/what is Design Pattern/README.md

 ## The Adapter Design Pattern
 #### converts the interface of a class into another interface the client expect.
 #### Adapter lets classes work together that couldn't otherwise becuase of incompatible interfaces.
+---
+## The Facade Design Pattern
+#### provides a unified interface to a set of interfacesin a subsystem.
+#### Facade defines a higher-level interface that makes the subsystem easir to use.
+---